A Healthy Start to the School Year

 The Simcoe Muskoka District Health Unit (SMDHU) is required under the Immunization of School Pupil's Act (ISPA) to collect and maintain up-to-date records of immunization for every child registered in school in Simcoe County and Muskoka District.
 The ISPA states that parents are required to provide the health unit with proof of completed immunization for the following diseases or with the appropriate documentation if they choose not to have their child immunized.
 This would include a Form 1 (Medical Exemption) or a Form 2 (Statement of Conscience or Religious Belief Affidavit).

 - Meningococcal (meningitis – added in 2014)

 - Pertussis (whooping cough – added in 2014)

 - Varicella (chickenpox – added in 2014)

 You will be asked to provide an immunization history when registering your child at a school.
 Health unit staff works closely with all schools in Simcoe County and the District of Muskoka to collect and review the information for more than 100,000 students.
-The following form will be required for school registration:

 What immunizations should your children have?

 Please note that each time your child receives an immunization from your health care provider, you need to contact the health unit to provide us with this information so that your child’s immunization record can be updated in our database.